ElfIncredible/Twitter-Sentiment-Analysis---NLP/README.md

 ### Stemming
 - Define a stemming function to preprocess text by removing non-alphabetic characters, converting to lowercase, splitting into words, removing stopwords, stemming the words, and joining them back into a single string.
 - Apply this function to the 'text' column of the DataFrame, creating a new column 'stemmed content' with the processed text.

+### Separating feature and target
+Prepare the data for machine learning by separating the features (input variables) from the target variable (output variable).
+The characteristics X include all of the necessary information required to make predictions, whereas y holds the values that the model intends to forecast.
+This division is a typical strategy in machine learning to help with model training and evaluation.

+### Split the data Train and Test data